UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 ![Confirm a Refund Offer](../images/processes/seq-fulfillment-process.png)

 ### Complaints

-Complaints can be provided on behalf of a traveler.
+Complaints can be provided on behalf of a passenger.
 Complaints might concern a delay of a train or a service degradation on the journey.
 The handling of complaints is subject to the EU PRR and COTIV where minimal compensation amounts and time lines for the decision of a claim are defined.
 According to PRR the customer can decide whether he wants to be compensated by money or would accept vouchers.

 The handling of a claim is an asynchronous process, where the claim is placed and decided by the carriers/fare provides involved later-on.

 ![Complaint](../images/processes/seq-complaintManagement1_puml.png)

-As the allocator is usually involved as a carrier and then responsible to keep the legal time lines he can decide to compensate and inform the fare provides/carriers on his decision if the time line would otherwise can not be held:
+As the allocator is usually involved as a carrier and then responsible to keep the legal time lines he can decide to compensate and inform the fare provides/carriers on his decision if the time line would otherwise can not be held.

 ![Complaint](../images/processes/seq-complaintManagement2_puml.png)

 ## Example End-to-end Interaction